 VWW-Regiosaaten® – assurance of origin and quality

-What are wild seeds and seedlings?
+What are native seeds and seedlings?

-Wild plants are defined as all naturally growing non-domesticated plant species in our environment, which have a long and dated presence in the region, and which are untamed and unaltered by human cultivation.
+Native plants are defined as all naturally growing non-domesticated plant species in our environment, which have a long and dated presence in the region, and which are untamed and unaltered by human cultivation.

-Wild seeds are the seeds of local wild plants, reared to seedlings, which later go on to form the stock of plants to be used and planted.
+Native seeds are the seeds of local wild plants, reared to seedlings, which later go on to form the stock of plants to be used and planted.

-When are wild plants VWW-Regiosaaten® ?
+When are native plants VWW-Regiosaaten® ?

 From an environmental perspective, the origin of the initial seeds and the area of application should be both as close to one another and as similar to one another as possible.
 The seed is then “regionally indigenous” and is well adapted to the local conditions.

 The certificate VWW-Regiosaaten® – assurance of origin and quality

 The VWW has launched an independent nationwide certification for seed production.
 The certification takes place without state subsidies.
 Producing companies and traders are equally included in the system in order to keep the quantity flow of the seeds traceable

 Allocation structure of the certificate